-4.2 MS Prospectus
+MS Prospectus

 During a student's second semester, the student will work with their major professor to focus on a research topic and then submit a two-page research prospectus to their committee.
 The prospectus must be approved by the student's committee by the end of the semester and before data collection begins.
+Upon approval, the major professor will complete a form, provided by the Academic Program Manager, to document the approval process.

 Before the end of the second semester, a student also will give a 15-minute presentation of their MS prospectus draft to the department.
-The presentations will be an overview of the student's research questions, research site, and methods (see below).
+The presentation will be an overview of the student's research questions, research site, and methods (see below).
+The presentation date for all first-year MS students will be scheduled in consultation with the Director of Graduate Studies and Academic Program Manager at the beginning of the second semester.
 The presentation is not an exam.
 (Department Policy 3/28/2011)